biomedia-mira/stochastic_segmentation_networks/README.md

     python evaluation/preprocessing.py --input-dir <path-to-input-dir> --output-dir <path-to-output-dir>

 The script will also split the data into the splits we have used in the paper.
+See folder `assets/BraTS2017_data`.
 If you use this model for other data, notice how we calculate binary brain masks.
 These are necessary for two reasons:
 1) The model is training on patches, and so we need to know where the brain is to sample patches inside the brain and avoid sampling patches containing only air.
 2) A limitation of our method is that is it is numerically unstable in areas with infinite covariance such as the air outside the brain.